CHUV7/hubitat-tuya-tz-zth13-ga/README.md

 - Temperature
 - Humidity

-Because this is a sleepy battery-powered Zigbee end device, refresh responses may not be immediate depending on the device wake cycle.
+Because this is a sleepy battery-powered Zigbee end device, responses may not be immediate depending on the device wake cycle.

 ---